AhmedKalashnikov/nomad_test/README.md

 - nomadTests.py is where all tests are set up and their execution flows are defined.
 - runCodegen.py runs playwright codegen in an authenticated state
 - test_nomad_main.py is the script where test functions are initially called from.
+- requirements.txt for quick and easy installation of all required libraries('pip install -r requirements.txt')

 All I have to do to run my tests is type 'pytest', and thanks to parallel execution, I'll know the results in circa 15 seconds(used to be about a minute before implementing parallelism).
 All tests clean up after themselves.